nadeemkhan/nadeemkhan/README.md

-![Hi 👋, I'm Nadeem Khan, A passionate mobile and web application developer 👨‍💻 from New Delhi, India 🇮🇳]
+Hello 👋, I'm Nadeem Khan, a dedicated developer specializing in mobile and web applications from New Delhi, India 🇮🇳.
+With a passion for building seamless, user-friendly digital experiences, I continually strive to harness the latest technologies to deliver exceptional products.

 <p align="center">